-Anna Szałucka has given many concerts across Poland and abroad cooperating with such institutions as The National Fryderyk Chopin Institute, Wiener Beethoven Gesellschaft, The Arthur Rubinstein International Music Foundation, The Worshipful Company of Musicians as well as BBC Radio 3, BBC Radio 4 and Radio Gdańsk.
-The orchestra appearances include concerts with the Polish Radio Orchestra, Estonian National Symphony Orchestra, Worthing Symphony Orchestra, Sinfonia Baltica, Pomeranian Philharmonics, Górecki Chamber Orchestra and others.
-Anna has developed her passion for music by taking part in many piano masterclasses, among others with Aleksiej Orłowiecki, Alon Goldstein, Andrzej Jasiński, Kathryn Stott, Imogen Cooper, Dina Yoffe, Lee Kum-Sing, Paul Roberts, Joanna MacGregor, Yevgeny Sudbin and Alberto Nosè.
+Anna Szałucka has given numerous concerts and recitals around the world cooperating with institutions such as The National Fryderyk Chopin Institute, Wiener Beethoven Gesellschaft, The Arthur Rubinstein International Music Foundation, The Worshipful Company of Musicians, as well as BBC Radio 3, BBC Radio 4, Polish Radio and Classic FM.
+She released her debut CD with Naxos in 2018.
+Appearances as a soloist with orchestra include concerts with the Estonian National Symphony Orchestra, Polish Radio Symphony Orchestra, Worthing Symphony Orchestra, Sinfonia Baltica and Pomeranian Philharmonics, among others.
+Anna has developed her passion for music by taking part in masterclasses with renowned musicians including Pierre-Laurent Aimard, Olga Kern, Imogen Cooper, Steven Isserlis, Lee Kum-Sing, Andrzej Jasiński, and many others.

-As the Royal Academy of Music scholar Anna is generously supported by the Thompson Family Charitable Trust.
+As the Royal Academy of Music scholar Anna was generously supported by the Leverhulme Trust and the Oetker Scholarship.
+During her studies she won The Jacob Barnes Piano Scholarship and Kenneth Loveland Gift Prize.
+Upon her graduation she was awarded The Walter MacFarran and Alexander Kelly Memorial Prizes as well as The Regency Award.
+Most recently she has been supported by The Imogen Cooper Music Trust.
 In Poland, she received a scholarship from the Marshal of the Pomeranian Voivodeship, the President of Gdańsk City and the Principal of the Stanisław Moniuszko Academy of Music in Gdańsk.
 She was also awarded the Ministry of Science and Higher Education Prize as well as Ministry of Culture and National Heritage Prize.